 The Card Holders appealed the District Court's conclusion that their challenge to the enforceability of the class action waiver was a question for the court to decide, but not the District Court's substantive determination that the class action waiver was not unconscionable.?As a result, the only question before the Third Circuit was whether the court or the arbitrator should decide whether or not the class action waiver was unenforceable.

 After a panel of the Third Circuit heard argument, the court elected sua sponte to rehear the matter en banc and affirmed the District Court's decision.?The Third Circuit noted that, absent a clear and unmistakable agreement to the contrary, questions of arbitrability are issues for judicial determination.
 A question of arbitrability arises only when the validity of the arbitration agreement is challenged or there is a dispute as to whether a concededly binding arbitration agreement applies to a certain type of controversy.
-The Third Circuit further noted that the Courts of Appeals are unanimous in recognizing that an unconscionability challenge is a question of arbitrability that is presumptively for the court, not an arbitrator, to decide.?Accordingly, the Third Circuit concluded that a challenge to the enforceability of an explicit class action waiver within an arbitration agreement was a challenge to the validity of the parties' agreement to arbitrate and thus a question for the court to decide.???????
+The Third Circuit further noted that the Courts of Appeals are unanimous in recognizing that an unconscionability challenge is a question of arbitrability that is presumptively for the court, not an arbitrator, to decide.?Accordingly, the Third Circuit concluded that a challenge to the enforceability of an explicit class action waiver within an arbitration agreement was a challenge to the validity of the parties' agreement to arbitrate and thus a question for the court to decide.

 In dissent, Circuit Judge Marjorie O. Rendell opined that the majority failed to consider the "unique" situation in that both the Card Holders and Chase agreed that the case should go to arbitration and that neither party argued that the presence of the class action waiver affected either the formation of the agreement to arbitrate or its validity.
 Judge Rendell said that, under those circumstances, the Card Holders' challenge to the class action waiver did not raise an issue of arbitrability and should have been referred by the District Court to the arbitrator.